glennpoorman/nodejs-samples/12-oauth/README.txt

 Any application that wants to use an external authorization server must register with that server.
 This is a one time registration that the app developer does and is generally done through a web portal.
-For this sample, I've already registered the app which means you can build it and run it.
+For this sample, I've already registered the app with GitHub which means you can build it and run it.
 If you want so see how registration works, you can register your own and replace the data in "server/config.js".
-There is no standard for registration and they all handle it a little differently.
+The web portals for app registration vary a bit from server to server.
 Here we'll focus on GitHub since that's the server we're using for this sample.
 To register then, use the following steps:

   1. Login to GitHub.